 Please note: make sure that you do not have the command staking=0 in your klks.conf file.
 To check this, go to Tools > Open Wallet Configuration File.
 If your klks.conf contains the line staking=0, you must change this to staking=1.
 Then, restart your wallet for this change to take effect.

 Proof-of-Stake reward system combines randomization with the concept of “coin age“, based on the number of coins multiplied by the number of days the coins have been held.
 Older and larger collection of coins have a greater probability of signing the next block, but remember that this is a completely randomized process!
 You may go for 15 days without a reward and then get two in one day.

 However, once a stake of coins has been used to find a block, it must start over with zero “coin age” and thus wait more days before signing another block.
 Also, the probability of signing the next block reaches a maximum in order to prevent very old or very large collections of stakes from dominating the blockchain.

-Please note: “stake minimum age” is setting at 1 hour (about 30 confirmations)
+Please note: “stake minimum age” is setting at 30 minutes (about 30 confirmations).